 WELCOME TO MY WEB SITE

-Starting in 1965, I have put together an extensive collection of succulent plants and bulbs and having ceased to be a research scientist, now have the time to propagate some of these and produce surplus material for distribution to other enthusiasts.
+Starting in 1965, I have put together an extensive collection of succulent plants and bulbs and having ceased to be a research scientist, now have more time to grow my plants and maintain this web site which I hope is of help to other enthusiasts.
 My particular interest is in South African plants, with the succulent genus Conophytum being the big favourite, followed closely by Haworthia and Gasteria.
-Among the bulbs, I have a penchant for Lachenalia, the Massonia group, Haemanthus and Strumaria.
-Visitors may view my collection that is located in Surrey, England, but this can only be strictly via a prior appointment.
+Among the bulbs, I have a penchant for Lachenalia, the Massonia group, Haemanthus and Strumaria. .

-I managed to find time to take a few more photographs last autumn.
-I have now placed some of these in the Photo Gallery in the "Conophytum" and "Other Hyacinthaceae" sections.
+I have recently added a few more images to three of the galleries and also some conophytum articles that might be of interest.
 There are now images of 145 Conophytum taxa in the Gallery so not very many more to go.
 These pictures have all been taken of plants in my collection.

 Many of the names used for Lachenalia and Polyxena (now lumped into Lachenalia) in my photo gallery have now changed as a result of the publication of Graham Duncan's magnum opus "The Genus Lachenalia".
 This a monster work that incorporates Graham's observations on the genus made over the last 30 years or so and is a must for everyone interested in the genus.
 The only downside is it's price.